lbryio/lbry.com/content/faq/privacy-and-data.md

 Note that if using LBRY anonymously or privately you are not eligible for [lbry.tv rewards](https://lbry.com/faq/rewards).

 ## Where is the account and analytics data stored?
 LBRY stores collected data on its own secured databases and ensures only authorized employees have access to this data.
 Google Analytics data is anonymized and protected by Google.
+We are soon moving away from GA completely - only the Android app has it enabled.

 ## What information is shared with others in the network? {#p2p}
 Similarly to other peer to peer protocols like BitTorrent, users in the network share messages (i.e. announcing content availability) and create direct connections to exchange data (i.e. downloads/uploads).
 While LBRY does not collect this information, other participants of the network can observe and collect the information.